Pierre-Emmanuel41/mumble-common/README.md

 IMessage<Header> message = MumbleMessageFactory.create(Idc.PLAYER_INFO);
 ```

-### 4.5) Player Admin
+### 4.4) Player Admin

-It is the request received only from the server when the player's admin status in the game has changed.
+It is the request that can ONLY be received from the server when the player's admin status in the game has changed.

 Idc: <code>PLAYER_ADMIN</code> (value = 5).
 Supported Oid: <code>SET</code> (value = 1).